electrikmilk/cherrilang.org/language/standard/builtin.md

 ### [Raw Action](/language/raw-actions)

-Create vCards without having to remember the format.
+Create actions by inputting full identifiers and parameters to use actions not supported by Cherri.